kshashkina/FileManagementSystem/README.md

 - Command Execution:
 Identifies the command type by inspecting the received buffer.
 Invokes corresponding handler functions.
+### Byte-Level Details
+- Data Transmission Protocol:
+All communication between the client and server is text-based.
+Commands and responses are transmitted as strings.
+The server handles each command by processing the received string.
+- Buffer Size:
+The server and client use a buffer size of 1024 bytes for sending and receiving data.
+Commands and responses are transmitted in chunks if they exceed the buffer size.
+- Transmission Quantities:
+The server sends responses with a maximum size of 1024 bytes to fit the expected data.
+Commands and responses are transmitted in chunks if they exceed the buffer size.
 ## Client Side
 ### Client Interaction
 - Command Input: